 - Check for thyroid cancer (rarely, since other tests are more accurate for this)

 Normal test results will show that the thyroid appears to be the correct size, shape, and in the proper location.
 It is an even gray color on the computer image without darker or lighter areas.

 What Abnormal Results Mean

 A thyroid that is enlarged or pushed off to one side could be a sign of a tumor.

-Nodules absorb more or less iodine and will look darker or lighter on the scan (usually lighter if there is a tumor).
+Nodules absorb more or less iodine and this will make them look darker or lighter on the scan.
+A nodule is usually lighter if it has not taken up the iodine (often called a 'cold' nodule).
 If part of the thyroid appears lighter, it could be a thyroid problem.
-Nodules that are darker can be overactive and may be the cause of an overactive thyroid.
+Nodules that are darker have taken up more iodine (often called a 'hot' nodule).
+They can be overactive and may be the cause of an overactive thyroid.

-The computer will also show the percentage of iodine that has collected in your thyroid gland.
+The computer will also show the percentage of iodine that has collected in your thyroid gland (radioiodine uptake).
 If your gland collects too much iodine, it may be due to an overactive thyroid.
-If your gland collects too little iodine, it may be due to an underactive thyroid.
+If your gland collects too little iodine, it may be due to inflammation or other damage to the thyroid.

 All radiation has possible side effects.
 The amount of radioactivity is very small, and there have been no documented side effects.

 Women who are pregnant or breastfeeding should not have this test.

 Talk to your provider if you have concerns about this test.